Lapratomo24/milestone-one/README.md

 - #### Gallery Page

     - The gallery page is the third page of the website.
-On this page, users are shown 6 images of different entertainment choices that can be found inside GameHub.
+On this page, users are shown six images of different entertainment choices that can be found inside GameHub.
 Each image is accompanied by a title and a subtitle on either the bottom-left or bottom-right side.
 The white background is of gaming apparatus to give a good contrast to the images on the forefront.

     - The page is fully responsive.
 On screen sizes smaller than 950px, the subtitles will disappear leaving only the titles behind which then shift to the bottom-center of the images.